 The authors are thankful to the Scientific and Technological Development Support Foundation of Ceará (Fundação Cearense de Apoio ao Desenvolvimento Científico e Tecnológico - FUNCAP) for the scientific initiation scholarship provided to Thais Sousa Pinto Ferreira.

-Conflict of interests:

-Nothing to declare.
+Conflict of interests: Nothing to declare.

-rothing to declare.

 Funding: Nothing to declare.